r-devel/r-dev-web/WindowsBuilds/R-4.3/howto.md

 experimental builds of Rtools, but one finds among the experimental builds also those that became Rtools releases.

+Users of github actions are advised to read the section about pkg-config, with a description of caveats seen on github action runners.

 ## Other package building/checking options

 As with previous versions of R and Rtools, the